codahale/veil-go/README.md

 is successfully decrypted, the ephemeral secret key is used to decrypt the encrypted message, and the padding is removed.

+### Password-Based Encryption

+To store safely store secret keys, Scrypt is used with a 32-byte random salt to derive a ChaCha20Poly1305 key and nonce.
+The secret key is encrypted with ChaCha20Poly1305, using the Scrypt parameters as authenticated data.

 ## What's the point

 1. Veil messages are confidential: no one can read the message without being a recipient.